 No one has ever been in that room

-Noun phrases can have many different functions.
+Noun phrases can serve different functions.
 Look at the list below:

-Now, let us see how a noun phrase can be used as all the functions above:
+Now, let us see examples of how a noun phrase can fulfill these functions:

 I don't need